 According to Ofgem, the typical household in the UK uses 11,500 kWh of gas in a year.
 Heat networks are an efficient, low carbon method of delivering heat to buildings, so most heat network residents should see lower consumptions than this.

-To give you an idea of how much energy you should be consuming based on the size of your property, we've pulled together the below averages based on an industry standard for residential energy use.
-Of course, your consumption will vary based on your lifestyle, your building, your home's size and how many people you live with.
+To give you an idea of how much energy you should be consuming based on the size of your property, we’ve pulled together the below averages.

 This data is based on an industry standard for energy use within residential dwellings and should only be used as an indicator.
+Your usage may differ based on the time of year, your building (size, fabric and components installed) and usage habits (how many people live in your home, how often you shower, the temperature of your rooms, etc.).
 The daily usage bracket has been calculated using estimate consumption from June (lowest consumption) to January (highest consumption).

 1. Reduce your energy consumption

 Did you know that turning down your heating by 1°C can save up to 10% off your bill?
 You can also save energy by washing up in a bowl and replacing your showerhead with a more efficient one.
-These and many more tips can be found on our interactive page.
+These and many more tips can be found in our resident guide to heating & hot water.
+You’ll find energy saving tips from page 13.

 2. Request a consumption report

-On request, we can provide you with a detailed usage data report, which will show you your energy consumption over a specified period using automatic meter reads sent to us.
-This will hopefully help you understand your usage better, but may not give you answers as to why your usage is high.
+We can provide you with a detailed usage data report, which will show you your energy consumption over a specified period using automatic meter reads sent to us.
+This will hopefully help you understand your usage better but may not give you answers as to why your usage is high.
+Please get in touch with us to request a report.

 3. Arrange for your system to be serviced

-If you are still concerned about your usage, we recommend contacting your heat supplier about getting your heat-interface unit (HIU), heat meter, and heating system serviced.
-You can find your heat supplier's contact details below.
+If you’re still concerned about your usage, we recommend contacting your heat supplier about getting your heat interface unit (HIU).
+You can find your heat supplier’s contact details by searching for your postcode or building name in our development directory.

 4. Find out what financial support is available to you

-If you are struggling to pay your bills, we recommend do you the following:
+If you’re struggling to pay your bills, we recommend you do the following: